-The Western Sydney Growth Areas Special Infrastructure Contribution (SIC) was made in 2011 and applies to the North West and

-South West Growth Areas in the Parkland City.
+The Western Sydney Growth Areas Special Infrastructure Contribution (SIC) has been in place since 2011 and applies to the North West and South West Growth Areas in the Parkland City.
 The SIC supports funding towards transport infrastructure, schools, emergency services, health facilities open space and biodiversity conservation, and planning and design.